SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 #### From a folder

-If you subscribe from a monitor folder, then all nested monitors and folders within that folders become automatically subscribed.
+If you subscribe from a monitor folder, then all nested monitors and folders within that folder become automatically subscribed.

 For example, if you create a subscription on “Monitor A”, and then move it to subscribed “Folder B”, “Monitor A” will have two subscriptions because it’s directly subscribed and inherits subscription from its parent folder.